Dylanwooo/order-book/README.md

 - I spent quite some time for python environment setting...
 But finally run `onboarding.py` successfully on venv with `poetry`
 - It took some time on the socket data update logic.
 It was hard to debug at the beginning and couldn't calculate the `level Total` correctly
+- The frequent updated components should be an performance issue since we couldn't delay the update when new data comes in.

 ### **Areas for imporvements**